From Widgets to Vision Pro: The Future of Apple Development

 However, Apple has a different approach.
 They’ve integrated machine learning and artificial intelligence into their operating systems and apps, but they haven’t made any major announcements about generative AI yet.
 This is likely because they prioritize protecting user privacy, and they’re waiting until their language models can run locally without relying on servers.

-For more information about AI and data privacy, you can watch the webinar I hosted with Tim Hayden of Brain+Trust Partners:
+For more information about AI and data privacy, you can watch the webinar I hosted with Brain+Trust Partners:

 About Brad Weber